Input Selection for Bandwidth-Limited Neural Network Inference: Experiments.

-The parameter $\lambda$ usually has a great impact on the mask selection process.
-Figure~\ref{fig:lambda_test} shows the influence of the four different configurations considered for our experiments given the \remotedataset\ dataset.
-It can be seen that a large \(\lambdainit\)~(blue and red line) leads to the mask loss \(\lossmask\) quickly decreasing.
-For such settings, it seems that the network was not able to compensate the loss in information, which is why the accuracy was lower until the network was able to adapt to the new input.
-A smaller initial value for $\lambda$ leads to the selection process taking less input data away at the beginning, which avoids an initial drop of accuracy.
-Similarly, a large \(\lambdafactor\) leads to a faster decrease w.r.t. $\lossmask$, which can be suboptimal in certain cases.
+The initial assignment \(\lambdainit\) for \(\lambda\) as well as the factor \(\lambdafactor\) generally have a significant impact on the outcome.
+Figure~\ref{fig:lambda_test} shows the influence of four different configurations given the \svhn\ dataset.
+A large \(\lambdainit\)~(red and green line) led to the mask loss \(\lossmask\) quickly decreasing, but it also caused a lower accuracy compared to the smaller \(\lambdainit\) values.
+A smaller initial value for \(\lambda\) generally led to the selection process taking less input data away at the beginning.
+Accordingly, a large \(\lambdafactor\) led to a faster decrease w.r.t.\ \(\lossmask\).